philipstanislaus/performant-array-to-tree/README.md

 - `parentId`: key of the parent's id field of the item.
 Default: `"parentId"`
 - `childrenField`: key which will contain all child nodes of the parent node.
 Default: `"children"`
 - `dataField`: key which will contain all properties/data of the original items.
 Set to null if you don't want a container.
 Default: `"data"`
+- `throwIfOrphans`: option to throw an error if the array of items contains one or more items that have no parents in the array.
+This option has a small runtime penalty, so it's disabled by default.
+When enabled, the function will throw an error containing the parentIds that were not found in the items array.
+When disabled, the function will just ignore orphans and not add them to the tree.
+Default: `false`

 Example: